rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/about-the-workshop/Labsetup_mk.md

 That is it.
 We have successfully create a Multitenant Workshop Instance.
 Check out the IP address of the provisioned server and ssh to it.
-If you need help to configure client from Mac or Putty client to this server, please
+If you need help to configure client from Mac or Putty client to this server, please check the **[link](https://github.com/oracle/learning-library/blob/master/common/labs/generate-ssh-key/generate-ssh-keys.md)** if you need help.

 <img src="../images/createName.png" style="zoom:80%;" />